slepphickey/scRNA_seq_Moauro_et_al_2023/README.md

 **Main output**:

   * `data/Day17_Reprogramming_scRNA_seq_QC_filtered_SeuratObject.Rdata`: a Seurat object containing the filtered UMI count data, normalized count data, and cluster assignments from all cells.
+Clusters at resolution 0.70 were renamed in this figure 3:
+      + cluster 0 in this file = cluster 1 in Figure 3A-B.
+      + cluster 1 in this file = cluster 2 in Figure 3A-B.
+      + cluster 2 in this file = cluster 3 in Figure 3A-B.
+      + And so on
   * `data/Day17_Reprogramming_scRNA_seq_Pou5f1_expressing_QC_filtered_SeuratObject.Rdata`: a Seurat object containing the filtered UMI count data, normalized count data, and cluster assignments from Pou5f1 expressing cells.
+Clusters at resolution 0.70 were renamed in this figure 3:
+      + cluster 0 in this file = cluster A in Figure 3E-F.
+      + cluster 1 in this file = cluster B in Figure 3E-F.
+      + cluster 2 in this file = cluster C in Figure 3E-F.
+      + And so on
-  * `data/Day17_Reprogramming_scRNA_seq_Sox2_expressing_QC_filtered_SeuratObject.Rdata`: a Seurat object containing the filtered UMI count data, normalized count data, and cluster assignments from Sox2 expressing cells.
+  * `data/Day17_Reprogramming_scRNA_seq_Sox2_expressing_QC_filtered_SeuratObject.Rdata`: a Seurat object containing the filtered UMI count data, normalized count data, and cluster assignments from Sox2 expressing cells.Clusters at resolution 0.70 were renamed in this figure 3:
+      + cluster 0 in this file = cluster R in Figure 3G-H.
+      + cluster 1 in this file = cluster S in Figure 3G-H.
+      + cluster 2 in this file = cluster T in Figure 3G-H.
+      + And so on

 **Reports**: